-You can adjust the seat backwards and forwards too.
+2) Adjust the seat forwards and backwards to that your knees are directly above the balls of your feet.
 Take a seat and move the pedals so your feet are at the same level (often referred to as 3 o’clock and 9 o’clock).
 Relax and look down – you need to be able to see your toes.
-Your knees should be directly above the balls of your feet.

 There’s not really a secret to these – it’s just a question of getting used to them.
 The easiest way is to jump on the bike and clip one foot in as you pedal down – you’ll hear a distinct click when it’s in.
 Then do the same with the other foot.
 To get out, simply kick your heel out sideways and they’ll unclip.

 I’m a firm believer in going with what’s comfortable.
 In a warm-up we would have hands in a ‘basic’ position, directly in front of you.
-Working slightly harder we’ll lightly move to the second position, the ‘side’, and when I’m out of the saddle I’ll move my hands to the ‘hook’ – your fingers should be nice and loose, ensuring all the power is going down through your legs and not into a strong grip!
+Working slightly harder, you may find it easier to move to the ‘side’ of the handlebars, and when I’m out of the saddle I’ll move my hands to the ‘hook’.
+Your fingers should be nice and loose, ensuring all the power is going down through your legs and not into a strong grip!

 Focusing on maintaining a strong frame and keeping your chest and chin up will really help your back stay nice and straight and your shoulders relaxed.
-When turning the pedals, focus on using a push-pull effort with the pedals – that’s why being clipped in is so good, it really engages those hamstrings and glutes so you’re not solely relying on the quads.
+When turning the pedals, focus on pushing and pulling the pedals – that’s why being clipped in is so good, it really engages those hamstrings and glutes so you’re not solely relying on the quads.

 Follow these tips and you’ll be all set for a great ride.